MARCH 31 - BIRTHS

 Nikolai Przhevalsky

-Russian explorer who discovered a wild camel and the primative horse (known as Przhevalsky's horse) during expeditions in the mountain regions between Tibet and Mongolia, where he also made collections of plants and animals.
-In 1881, Przewalski made an official statement describing their appearance, characteristics and remote habitat.
-They lived in herds from 5 to 15 animals led by a stallion.
+Russian explorer who discovered a wild camel and a primitive horse (named Przhevalsky's horse), during expeditions in the mountain regions between Tibet and Mongolia, collecting both plants and animals.
+In 1881, Przewalski made an official statement describing the horse: its appearance, characteristics and remote habitat.
+They lived in herds of 5 to 15 animals led by a stallion.
 He noted that they were alert and very shy, with acute hearing, very good eyesight and a highly developed sense of smell.
 They seemed to prefer saline soils and could survive for a long time without water.
-On his fifth expedition, he died after drinking typhoid-infected water while investigating Lake Issyk Kul's shores.
+On his fifth expedition, while investigating Lake Issyk Kul's shores, he died after drinking typhoid-infected water.
+By 1969, the species was thought extinct in the wild.
+By breeding the few surviving in zoos, some have been reintroduced to the wild.«

 Archibald Scott Couper